Sigrid Arnoldson: Biography

-She was engaged in 1890 by the Max Strakosch for an American tour of some 60 concerts for the sum of 250,000 Francs.
+She was engaged in 1890 by Max Strakosch for an American tour of some 60 concerts for the sum of 250,000 Francs.
 Her Barcelona debut at the Liceu in 1891 was reported as being "most enthusiastically received".
 She debuted at the Metropolitan Opera in New York as Baucis in Philémon et Baucis in 1893, despite the fact that in 1892 it had been reported that "her voice was smaller than ever".

 In 1897 she is recorded as having sung two "hackneyed show pieces" at a Royal Philharmonic Society concert in London, which were "rapturously applauded" yet earlier that year she was appearing with "immense success" at the Mariinsky Theatre in Saint Petersburg in Italian opera.
 1898 saw her giving a series of performances at the Berlin State Opera.
 As late as 1906 she achieved a "triumph" at the Opéra de Monte-Carlo in Anton Rubinstein's The Demon.

 Arnoldson's other roles included Elsa from Richard Wagner's Lohengrin, Nedda in Pagliacci, Susanna in The Marriage of Figaro, Papagena in The Magic Flute, Oscar in Un ballo in maschera, Marguerite de Valois in Les Huguenots, and Sophie in Werther with Jean de Reszke.
 She also portrayed both Micaëla and the title heroine in Georges Bizet's Carmen.
 She sang the latter impersonation as a last-minute substitute for an indisposed Emma Calvé at Covent Garden in 1903.
 She had never sung the role before or ever intended to assail it onstage.
 She did, however, know the music, as she was accustomed to learning all the parts within the operas she sang in.
 The performance was later called by Gramophone her "solitary failure"; but given the circumstances of the performance that judgement seems ungenerous.

 By 1910 Arnoldson was a member of the Royal Swedish Academy of Music.
 She retired from the stage in 1911, after which she taught singing in Vienna for over 25 years.
 She moved to Stockholm in 1938 where she continued to teach up until her death in 1943.